 #2.
 Decorate But Make It Fashion

-I’ve really taken advantage of not having to decorate in this kitschy way that can be overkill.
-Instead, I get to have tasteful, chic holiday decor sans Rudolph, frosty, and all of the clan from the north pole.
+I’ve taken advantage of not having to decorate in this kitschy way that can be overkill.
+Instead, I have tasteful, chic holiday decor sans Rudolph, frosty, and all of the clan from the north pole.
 This year my decor aligns with the overall style of my home.
 Which means it’s a black, white, silver, and gold kind of holiday.
 It’s minimal while still being tasteful and non-traditional.

 Take this opportunity to express yourself and experiment with different color patterns and schemes.
 I highly recommend getting a black Christmas tree.
 It’s chic, stylish, and definitely not traditional.
 Whatever you choose, enjoy yourself and have fun.

 #3.
 Make Christmas Decorations